BartMassey/wordle5/README.md

   performance to `--scoped-threads`.

 * `--sequential`: This will get the sequential (single-threaded) solver.
-It's roughly twice as slow as the multi-threaded ones.
+It's slower than the multi-threaded ones.

 So for example
 ```